ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 If the login button is pressed (`if request.form.get('login')`), we check our MongoDB for a username that matches the one entered.
 Then we check if the password entered matches that user's password in the MongoDB.
 If `check_password` evaluates to true, we log the user in and redirect to the `main` route (which we'll create in the [next part of this series](==LINK-TO-PART-2==).
 Otherwise, we provide the user with an error message.
 To redirect users, we use Flask's `redirect` function and `url_for` functions.
 The `url_for` function finds the `main` route, and the `redirect` function sends users to that route.

-If a user clicks register, we first validate the username and password they've provided.
+If a user clicks "Register", we first validate the username and password they've provided.
 We're restricting usernames to a length of 20 characters, containing only alphanumeric characters and underscores.
 We're also ensuring that the chosen password is eight or more characters long.
 We then check whether the username they're trying to use is already taken.
 If their username and password are acceptable, we create a `new_user` dictionary with the specified name and a bcrypt hash of the specified password, which we then insert it into our MongoDB.
 Then we send the user back to the login page.

-### Trying Out the Login System
+### Trying out the login system

 We've implemented the login and register buttons.
 Try running the program by opening a terminal in the `sleep-tracker` directory and entering `flask run`.
 Test out registering a few new accounts and logging into them.
 Remember, we haven't put any HTML in our `main.html` file, so when you log in, you'll see a blank page.
 Don't worry, everything is working!